ocaml-community/utop/README.md

 If you plan to use utop with another major-mode than tuareg, replace `tuareg-mode-hook` by the appropriate hook.
-The utop minor mode will work out of the box with these modes: `tuareg-mode`, `caml-mode`, `neocaml-mode`, `reason-mode` and `typerex-mode`.
+The utop minor mode will work out of the box with these modes: `tuareg-mode`, `caml-mode`, `reason-mode` and `typerex-mode`.
 Modes derived from any of these will also work automatically.

-For other modes you can register support via `utop-mode-compat-alist`:
+Other modes (e.g. `neocaml-mode`) can register support via `utop-mode-compat-alist`:

 ```elisp
 (add-to-list 'utop-mode-compat-alist